Divorce in the Philippines: Judicial recognition of foreign divorce decree and declaration of capacity to remarry

-By custom or rite of union
+By custom or rite

 Indigenous peoples

-Several indigenous peoples' cultures recognize divorce in their marriages including the Ibaloi of Benguet, Tagbanwa of Palawan, Gaddangs of Nueva Vizcaya, the Kankanaeys and Bontocs of the Cordilleras, and the Manobos and B'laans of Mindanao.
-However, the dissolution of marriages conducted under indigenous peoples' rites through divorce are not recognized by the government.
+Several indigenous peoples' cultures recognize divorce as a means to dissolve marriages including the Ibaloi of Benguet, Tagbanwa of Palawan, Gaddangs of Nueva Vizcaya, the Kankanaeys and Bontocs of the Cordilleras, and the Manobos and B'laans of Mindanao.
+However, the dissolution of marriages conducted in indigenous rites through divorce are not recognized by the government.

 Muslims

-The Code of Muslim Personal Laws of 1977 allows divorce for Filipino Muslims, many of who are part of the Moro people.
-Divorce is unavailable for Muslims, including converts, who got married under the Civil Code.
+The Code of Muslim Personal Laws of 1977 allows divorce for Filipino Muslims, many of whom identify as the Moro people.
+Divorce is unavailable for Muslims, including converts, who are married under the Civil Code.